MAKING THE TURN

 Rachel Sartin

 Rachel Sartin, Administrative Assistant, joined Communities Unlimited (CU) in May 2024.
 She initially started as the Front Desk Coordinator and was promoted to Administrative Assistant in September of that year.
-In her current role, Rachel is responsible for reviewing, analyzing, and reporting data, as well as assisting the Community Infrastructure Director.
+In her current role, Rachel is responsible for reviewing, analyzing, and reporting data, as well as assisting the Director of Community Infrastructure.

 Phone:(601) 497-0110